albar965/littlenavmap-manual/src/en/EDITFPPOSITION.rst

 Remarks
 ~~~~~~~

 Free multi line text field.
-Shown in abbreviated form in the flight plan table ``Remarks`` column and the column's tooltip as well as in the map tooltip.
+Shown in abbreviated form in the :ref:`flight-plan-table` ``Remarks``
+column and the column's tooltip as well as in the map tooltip.

 See :doc:`REMARKS` for more information.